Some features of this site are not compatible with older versions of Internet Explorer. Upgrade your browser to better experience this site.

 February 2021

 IoT, AI, “Unmute yourself!”, pitch decks, growth hacker, FAANG and my favorite, “Frag the corpulent chatbots.”
 Either you know and use these expressions, or you will, underscoring the importance of creative and functional use of language.
-What is it that really matters, though, when we think about good communication?
+What really matters, though, when we think about good communication?

 Buzzwords, idiomatic expressions and almost-proprietary terminology appear like wildflowers or sometimes weeds in every industry and among all professions.
 A stroll down memory lane or pre-Silicon Valley life recalls dated phrases like ‘the bottom line’ and ‘running an idea up the flagpole.’
 More recent history, like last week with my irrepressible 89-year-old mother, highlights the impact of more current technology-related language, including that born of a pandemic.